josefina-inurrategui/delillahResto/README.md

       - sequelize
       - jsonwebtoken
       - MySQL2
-  (You will find all of them in the "package.json")
+  (You will find them all in the "package.json")

-# DATA BASE:
+# DATABASE:
-  Once the dependency MySQL2 is install, you'll be able to create de data base with "delillah.sql" file We recomend using PhpMyAdmin.
+  Once the dependency MySQL2 is installed, you'll be able to create the database and tables using "delillah.sql".
+  We recomend using PhpMyAdmin.

 # POSTMAN:
- In the file "Api Delillah.postman_collection.json" are the test and requests to the enpoints.
+ In the file "Api Delillah.postman_collection.json" are the tests and requests to the endpoints.

 # RESPONSE:
-  All endpoints return Json object.
+  All endpoints return Json objects.

 # ENDPOINTS:
-  To clients:
+  Clients:
     - post/clientes
-    - postclientes/login
+    - post/clientes/login
     - get/clientes
-    - put/clientes/update
+    - put/clientes
-    - delete/clientes/cliente/:id
+    - delete/clientes/:id

-  To products:
+  Products:
     - post/productos
     - get/productos
-    - put/productos/producto/:id
+    - put/productos/:id
-    - delete/productos/producto/:id
+    - delete/productos/:id

-  To Orders
+  Orders
     - post/pedidos
     - get/pedidos
     - get/pedidos/userOrder/:id
-    - put/pedidos/pedido/:id
+    - put/pedidos/:id
-    - delete/pedidos/pedido/:id
+    - delete/pedidos/:id